-So many self improvement books, podcasts and the like put great stress on disciplining the mind, reigning it in and taking control early.
-This is good practice but also is the opposite – it depends what works for you.
+So many self-improvement books, podcasts, and the like stress the importance of disciplining the mind, reigning it in and taking control early.
+This is good practice but the same can also be said for the opposite approach – it depends on what works for you.

 As the day goes on, you’re going to have to master it anyway, so what harm will it do to let your mind drift wherever it likes in the morning?

 Essentially, this is just a bit of a brain dump exercise to get everything out there.
 Some may prefer to write this stuff down, but just letting the mind think about whatever it wants will also suffice.